 circulating Lincoln cents and return your results to someone.
 Here are the steps involved in doing this:

-- Contact your Area Coordinator (if you have one) to get specific instructions on how to turn in your results before you start!
+- zRead ALL the instructions on this website to get specific instructions on how to turn in your results before you start!

-- Obtain $50 in cents from your local source.
+- Obtain as many rolls of cents from your local source as you intend on sorting and reporting.
 Whether it be a bank, credit union, grocery story or otherwise is up to you, your ONLY rule

 is that it be coins that were about to be placed into circulation - not someone's closet jar they've had for 20 years.

 - Use the sorting directions on this website to learn of a good, quick way to sort your coins.
 Not necessary, just a good, tested method that makes less of a mess and is quicker for many people.